dib-lab/khmer/doc/dev/getting-started.rst

       git commit -m 'Here you provide a brief description of your changes'

-   Please make your commit message informative but concise—these messages become part of the 'official' history of the project.
+   Please make your commit message informative but concise - these messages become part of the 'official' history of the project.

    Once your changes have been committed, push them up to the remote branch::

-      git push origin fix/brief_issue_description
+      git push origin

-   again, replacing ``fix/brief_issue_description`` with the branch name you selected in the previous steps.
+   again.

 #.
 Periodically update your branch from the main khmer master branch::